 - Your family history.
 High blood pressure can be hereditary.
 Know your family history and take preventative measures early on if you are at risk.

 Many people may fall into the elevated blood pressure category based on their systolic (120–129) and diastolic less than 80 mmHg blood pressures.
 Elevated blood pressure by itself is not an emergency.
 It just means that you are at risk for hypertension in the future.

 Starting from a reading of 115/75, the risk of heart attack and stroke doubles for every 20-point jump in systolic blood pressure or every 10-point jump in diastolic blood pressure for adults between the ages of 40–70.

 In order to determine if you have high blood pressure, you need to understand two numbers: your systolic (top number) and diastolic (bottom number) blood pressure.
 Systolic pressure is a measure of the force on your blood vessels, whereas diastolic pressure is a measure of the pressure in your arteries.

-If you have hypertension or prehypertension, there are many steps you can take to control/prevent high blood pressure.
-The key is knowing your risk factors and what you can or cannot control.
+If you have hypertension or elevated blood pressure, there are many steps you can take to control and prevent high blood pressure.
+The key to reducing high blood pressure or hypertension is knowing your risk factors and what you can or cannot control.

 Factors YOU CAN control include:

 - Your medication.
 Talk with your doctor about any medication you are currently taking, and the risk of increased blood pressure associated with each.

 - Your habits.
 Alcohol consumption, high sodium, and low potassium diet, lack of physical activity, obesity and smoking can increase your risk of heart disease.